Formal Verification of Noisy Quantum Reinforcement Learning Policies: Introduction

 In general, an RL agent aims to learn a near-optimal policy to achieve a fixed objective by taking actions and receiving feedback in the form of rewards and state observations from the environment~\cite{sutton2018reinforcement}.
 A policy is \emph{memoryless} if it depends only on the current state, and it can be \emph{stochastic}, assigning action probabilities from which the agent samples its next action.

-In QRL, policies are encoded by \emph{variational quantum circuits (VQCs)}~\cite{skolik2022quantum}, which are parameterized circuits optimized during training.
-A VQC takes a quantum encoding of the environment state and produces a quantum state, from which action probabilities are estimated via repeated measurements (shots).
+In QRL, policies are encoded by \emph{variational quantum circuits (VQCs)}~\cite{skolik2022quantum,DBLP:journals/qmi/SequeiraSB23,DBLP:conf/qce/SequeiraSB24}, which are parameterized circuits optimized during training.
+A VQC takes a quantum encoding of the environment state and produces a quantum state, from which action probabilities are estimated via \emph{repeated measurements (shots)}.
 Each shot measures the circuit on the \emph{same encoded input}, yielding a single classical outcome by projecting the quantum state onto one of its possible results; many such shots are needed to approximate the underlying action distribution.
-VQCs can be executed on quantum simulators or quantum hardware~\cite{wu2021application}, though simulators become exponentially slower for large circuits~\cite{DBLP:journals/corr/abs-2410-12660}.
+VQCs can be executed on quantum simulators or quantum hardware~\cite{wu2021application}, though simulating larger circuits becomes more and more difficult~\cite{DBLP:journals/corr/abs-2410-12660}.

-As research in QRL progresses into \emph{safety-critical systems}~\cite{DBLP:conf/icassp/KimCPK25,niraula2021quantum,lv2025supply}, it is crucial to ensure that these QRL policies are developed with safety in mind~\cite{bano2025envisioning,skolik2023robustness}.
+As research in QRL progresses into \emph{safety-critical systems}~\cite{DBLP:conf/icassp/KimCPK25,niraula2021quantum,lv2025supply,dunn2025q}, it is crucial to ensure that these QRL policies are developed with safety in mind~\cite{bano2025envisioning,skolik2023robustness}.